-The Beit Trust Postgraduate Scholarships open for applications for well qualified prospective postgraduate students to apply for the 2020/2021 scholarships in UK.
+The Beit Trust Postgraduate Scholarships are open for applications for well-qualified prospective postgraduate students to apply for the 2022/2023 scholarships in the UK.

 There are seven universities in the United Kingdom: